 Twelve years ago this morning, the first airliner hit the tower, as I was about to leave for work.
 When I arrived, I learned about the second hit.
 My duties that day were to contact top executives of Fortune 500 companies headquartered in New York on behalf of our client, a major developer of computer operating systems, to arrange site visits and one-on-one executive interviews for our client’s research team.
 What timing!
 I felt uncomfortable calling, but the account exec’s assistant, an airhead and a Republican, ordered me to go to work.
 Many of my executive contacts were in the Twin Towers.
 I got on the telephone.
 Nobody was answering, and many of the lines were out of order.
 I did get through and spoke to a man in one of the towers above the fire, who knew he would not survive.
 He said he couldn’t dial out and gave me his home number.
 He asked me to call his wife and tell her he loved her.
 I did.
 She was pretty hysterical.
-Who could blame her!
-That shook me up so much that I went to the account executive’s office, and told him I was done for the day.
+Who could blame her.
+That shook me up so much that I went to the account executive’s office, and told him I was done calling New York for the day.
 He asked me what idiot had told me to call into New York under these circumstances.
-She blushed and left the room.
 Because of that experience, I cannot think of 9/11 without my heart going out to the people who lost loved ones that tragic day, and I consider it imperative to do whatever we can, within reason, to prevent a reoccurrence.
 One failing, in that regard, is that we often ask who and how, but all too seldom, ask why.
 So as we remember the events of 9/11/2001, perhaps it may help if we consider the other 9/11, 9/11/1973.

 Twenty eight years earlier, the roles were reversed.
 Instead of being attacked, the US had arranged and was assisting an attack to overthrow the democratically elected government of Chile, and the installation of one of the most infamous dictators of the twentieth century, Augusto Pinochet.
 An article by Peter Kornblug from August 2003 describes and explains those events.